Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## Animations

-Wherever possible animation names should be the same across playable characters (or non-playable characters) for ease of scripting.
+All player characters use `AnimatedSprite` to deal with sprites and their animations; every sprite has animations common to them and these must be given the same names across different player characters.

 The character's moving animation will change depending on how fast they're going.